dengking/programming-language/docs/Theory/Programming-paradigm/Abstraction-and-polymorphism/Polymorphism/Implementation/index.md

-### Behavior-based and type-base and inheritance-based
+## Behavior-based and type-based and inheritance-based